DTJF/libpruio/src/doc/_3_pins.md

 You can install the LKM either by the package management system, see chapter \ref ChaPreparation for details.
 Or you can compile and install it from the GitHub source tree, see section \ref sSecLkmBuild for details.
-Bothe method provide a systemd service name `libpruio-lkm.service`, which loads the LKM at boot time and makes the pinmuxing feature available for all users of the newly created system group `prui`.
+Both methods provide a systemd service named `libpruio-lkm.service`, which loads the LKM at boot time and makes the pinmuxing feature available for all users of the newly created system group `prui` (GID < 1000).
 So when you make yourself a member of that group by executing

     sudo adduser <YourUserID> pruio

-you can do pinmuxing from user space (without `sudo`, no administrator privileges).
+you can do pinmuxing from user space (without `sudo`, no administrator privileges necessary).

 \note The user group `pruio` doesn't get removed when uninstalling.
       It's still existent after uninstall.
 To remove it edit the file